Applied Quantum Machine Learning using Qiskit

 What you’ll learn

-You will implement Quantum SVMs, Quantum neural networks, Quantum feature maps, and hybrid quantum-classical models in Qiskit 2.3.
+You will implement Quantum SVMs, Quantum neural networks, QAOA, Quantum k-means, and hybrid quantum-classical models in Qiskit 2.4.

 • Design quantum kernels, variational quantum classifiers, and optimization workflows.

-• Build quantum support vector machines and quantum neural networks in Qiskit.
+• Build quantum k-means clustering, quantum support vector machines, and quantum neural network classifiers in Qiskit 2.4.

 • Learn basis, angle, Hamiltonian, and amplitude encoding schemes to select the appropriate strategy for a given problem.